2d BF Theory Coupled to 1d Quantum Mechanics: The Phase Space and Its Quantization: Introduction

 \section{Introduction}

-Holography is one of the main active area of research in finding a theory of quantum gravity \cite{tHooft199310,Susskind199409}.
-The prime example of this concept is The AdS/CFT Correspondence \cite{Maldacena199711}.
+Holography is one of the main active areas of research in finding a theory of quantum gravity \cite{tHooft199310,Susskind199409}.
+The prime example of this concept is the AdS/CFT Correspondence \cite{Maldacena199711,Witten199802}.

-Recently, a twisted version of The AdS/CFT Correspondence has been formulated by Costello \cite{Costello201610,Costello201705}.
-According to this framework, the holography can be understood as certain algebraic relation, known as Koszul duality, between the algebra of operators in the two sides of the correspondence (see \cite{Costello201303} for an earlier example and also \cite{IshtiaqueMoosavianZhou201809,CostelloGaiotto1821,GaiottoOh201907,RaghavendranYoo201910,LiTroost201911,CostelloPaquette202001,OhZhou202002,GaiottoAbajian202004,LiTroost202005,OhZhou202103,OhZhou202105,BudzikGaiotto202106,GaiottoLee202109,CostelloLi201606,CostelloLi201905,CostelloWilliams202110} for follow-up and related works).
+Recently, Costello and Li have formulated a twisted version of the AdS / CFT correspondence \cite{Costello201610,Costello201705}.
+According to this framework, the holography can be understood as a certain algebraic relation, known as Koszul duality, between the algebra of operators in the two sides of the correspondence (see \cite{Costello201303} for an earlier example and also \cite{IshtiaqueMoosavianZhou201809,CostelloGaiotto1821,GaiottoOh201907,RaghavendranYoo201910,LiTroost201911,CostelloPaquette202001,OhZhou202002,GaiottoAbajian202004,LiTroost202005,OhZhou202103,OhZhou202105,BudzikGaiotto202106,GaiottoLee202109,CostelloLi201606,CostelloLi201905,CostelloWilliams202110} for follow-up and related works).
 For a recent and very readable review of Koszul duality aimed at physicists, we refer the reader to \cite{PaquetteWilliams202110}.
-An instance of this twisted version has been studied in \cite{IshtiaqueMoosavianZhou201809}, where it was shown that the algebra of local operators in $2d$ BF theory with gauge group GL$_N$ coupled to a $1d$ fermionic\footnote{There is nothing special about quantum mechanics to be fermionic.
-We pointed out it since it was used in \cite{IshtiaqueMoosavianZhou201809} for explicit computations.
-We could consider bosonic quantum mechanics and the resulting operator algebra would be the same.
-However, the brane configuration which leads to the fermionic vs bosonic quantum mechanics would be different \cite{GomisPasserini200604,GomisPasserini200612}.} quantum mechanics with global symmetry GL$_K$ (the boundary side) and the algebra of scattering states computed using Witten digrams of $4d$ Chern-Simons theory with gauge group GL$_K$ (the bulk side) match and in the large-$N$ limit approach the Yangian (see Theorem 1 on page 12 of \cite{IshtiaqueMoosavianZhou201809}).
-We will briefly review the setup and its string-theory realization in Section \ref{sec:the physical setup}.
-Concretely, let $B$ be the the B-field of BF theory and $(\overline{\psi},\psi)$ are the fields of quantum mechanical system living on the line.
-It was shown in \cite{IshtiaqueMoosavianZhou201809} that the subalgebra of a subset of local gauge-invariant operators of this system, which are given by
+An instance of this twisted version has been studied in \cite{IshtiaqueMoosavianZhou201809}, where it was shown that the algebra of local operators in $2d$ BF theory with gauge group $\GL_N$ coupled to a $1d$ fermionic quantum mechanics with global symmetry $\GL_K$ (the boundary side) and the algebra of scattering states computed using Witten digrams of $4d$ Chern-Simons theory with gauge group $\GL_K$ (the bulk side) match and in the large-$N$ limit approach the Yangian (see \cite[Theorem 1]{IshtiaqueMoosavianZhou201809}).